What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 5. Economic Order Quantity (EOQ)

-A formula used to determine the optimal order quantity that minimizes total inventory costs.
+EOQ is a mathematical formula used to determine the optimal order quantity that minimizes total inventory costs, including ordering and holding costs.

 Benefits: